The ultimate first-time home buyer’s guide

 Graph of First-time Home Buyer's Incentive repayment amounts

-However, the repayment amount is capped; the government can only gain or lose so much on the loan.
-The cap is at 8% per year, whether it’s a gain or loss.
+One more thing: there’s a cap on the repayment amount that keeps the government from gaining or losing too much on the loan.
+That cap is 8% per year, whether it’s a gain or a loss.

 First-Time Home Buyer’s Tax Credit